7-solutions/backend-challenge/README.md

 ใช้ข้อความจาก <https://baconipsum.com/api/?type=meat-and-filler&paras=99&format=text>

-- Your project must use Go, Go module, and Echo framework (GRPC is plus)
+- Your project must use Go, Go module, and HTTP framework (GRPC is plus)
 - You create a JSON API at this endpoint /beef/summary
-- The JSON API must count number of beef
+- The JSON API must count the number of beef
 - We encourage you to write tests, which we will give you some extra score
 - We will give you an extra score if you focus on performance.